 Travel south on Route 17, The Rangeley Lakes National Scenic Byway, a few miles to one of the most splendiferous overlooks in the world.
 No lie.
 It is stunning in every season, but most breathtaking in the fall.

-Dimly lit, mason-jar water glasses set on white butcher paper, The Rangeley Tavern calls its offerings “refined rustic cuisine.”
-Locally sourced dishes certainly are fine, and creative.
-Honestly, the food is unexpected in this out of the way region of Maine – and some of the best eating in the state.
+The Rangeley Tavern calls its offerings “refined rustic cuisine.”
+The mood is low-lit, mason-jar on white butcher paper chic.
+Locally sourced dishes are really good and creative.
+Honestly, this high quality is unexpected in an out of the way region of Maine.
+It’s actually some of the best eating in the state.